peerchann/peerchan/README.md

 <copy-paste the command displayed>
 pm2 save
 ```

+You can configure gateway mode in config/gatewayConfig.json to disable or enable certain features.

 Make sure your system clock is set properly; by default other nodes may consider posts invalid if they are timestamped too far into the future.